GoogleContainerTools/kpt-functions-catalog/examples/set-namespace/advanced/README.md

 Suppose we have a CRD with group `dev.example.com`, version `v1` and kind `MyResource`.
 We want the namespace to be set in field `.spec.configmapRef.namespace` as well.
-We specify it in field `fieldSpecs`.
+We specify it in field `additionalNamespaceFields`.

 ### Function invocation